ManuGithubSteam/Surface3ProArch/README.md

 __NOTE:__ Be aware that the xrandr scaling does __NOT work__ correctly when you rotate the screen!
 It will leave you with a scaling factor of 2 and when you return back, the orginal orientation will be too small.
 For now i don't know how to get this fixed.

-I opented to deactivate rotation of the Desktop, as i rarely use it:
+__I opented to deactivate rotation of the Desktop, as I rarely use it:__

 `gsettings set org.gnome.settings-daemon.plugins.orientation active false`